-Gary Daytner, Ph.D., Indiana University Yuki Hasebe, Ph.D., University of Illinois-Chicago Debra Miretzky, Ph.D., University of Illinois-Chicago
+Gary Daytner, Ph.D., Indiana University Yuki Hasebe, Ph.D., University of Illinois-Chicago

 For student learning outcomes, please see wiu.edu/provost/learningoutcomes.

 The primary aim of the Western Illinois University Educational Studies graduate program is to assist in the development of highly competent, flexible, and empowered practitioners who will have a positive impact on student learning, their immediate professional setting, and their profession as a whole.
 Graduates of the ES program currently work as teachers, instructors, educational consultants, policy analysts, and academic advisors in schools, colleges, and other professional settings.